Puneet Kumar Bahl

-Vice Admiral Puneet Kumar Bahl, AVSM, VSM is a serving officer in the Indian Navy.
-He currently serves as the Commandant of the Indian Naval Academy.
-He previously served as the Director General Project Seabird, Flag Officer Maharashtra Area (FOMA) in Mumbai and as the Flag Officer Commanding Goa Naval Area (FOGA) and Flag Officer Naval Aviation (FONA) in Goa.
+Vice Admiral Puneet Kumar Bahl, AVSM, VSM is a former officer in the Indian Navy.
+He last served as the Commandant of the Indian Naval Academy.
+He previously served as the Director General Project Seabird, Flag Officer Commanding Maharashtra Naval Area (FOMA) in Mumbai and as the Flag Officer Commanding Goa Naval Area (FOGA) and Flag Officer Naval Aviation (FONA).

 Early life and education

 Bahl graduated from the National Defence Academy, Pune.
 He later attended the Defence Services Staff College (DSSC), Wellington where he was awarded the Lengtaine Medal, and the Naval higher command course at the College of Naval Warfare, Mumbai.

 Naval career

 Bahl was commissioned into the Indian Navy on 1 July 1984.
 He trained as a Naval aviator and is a maritime reconnaissance pilot, having flown six different types of aircraft.
 He also qualified as a ship's diver.
 As a pilot, he served at the naval air stations INS Garuda and INS Rajali.
 He also served on the Indian Air Force station AFS Yelahanka and with the CGAS 700 squadron of the Indian Coast Guard.
 He also participated in flying operations in Operation Tasha and Operation Vijay.

 Bahl has commanded the Brahmaputra-class guided missile frigate INS Betwa (F39) and the Sukanya-class patrol vessel INS Sujata (P56) and served on board the aircraft carrier INS Vikrant, the guided missile frigate INS Godavari (F20) and INS Porbandar.
 He has served as Directing staff at DSSC Wellington and subsequently as the Joint Director Naval Air Staff (Aviation Plans) at Naval headquarters.

 As a Captain, he served as the Defence Attaché (DA) in Japan and Republic of Korea at the Embassy of India at Tokyo from 2007 to 2010.
 As the DA, he coordinated and facilitated a Joint Declaration on Security Cooperation between India and Japan.
 Promoted to the rank of commodore, Bahl commanded the premier strategic airbase INS Rajali.
 He oversaw the induction and operationalisation of the Boeing P-8I for which the base was awarded with the unit citation by the Chief of the Naval Staff (India).